Bake to the roots

 2. In a bowl mix flour with baking powder, baking soda, cinnamon, nutmeg, ground cloves, ginger and salt until combined.
 Set aside.
 Peel the carrots and shredd.
 Cover until needed.

-3. Add the sugars to a large bowl and add the chia paste – mix until well combined.
-While still whisking, add the oil slowly in a steady stream and mix on medium-high speed.
-Mix for about 2-3 minutes.
-Add the shredded carrots and flour mixture to the bowl and mix with a rubber spatula until just combined.
-Add the pecans and fold in.
-Transfer the batter into the three tins – each one should be filled with the same amount of batter.
-Smooth out the surface and bake for 28-35 minutes or until toothpick inserted in center comes out clean.
+4. Transfer the batter into the three tins – each one should be filled with the same amount of batter.
+Smooth out the surface and bake the cake layers for about 28-35 minutes or until a toothpick inserted in the center comes out clean.
 To get evenly baked cake layers, I normally wrap wet paper towel around the tin to prevent the cake to bulge in the center.
 Let cool down completely on a wire rack.

 2. In einer Schüssel das Mehl mit Backpulver, Natron, Zimt, Muskatnuss, gemahlenen Nelken, Ingwer und Salz vermischen.
 Zur Seite stellen.
 Karotten schälen und raspeln.
 Abdecken, bis sie gebraucht werden.